ubc-provenance/orthrus/README.md

 - create a new folder and download files from DARPA datasets (follow the link provided for DARPA E3 [here](https://github.com/darpa-i2o/Transparent-Computing/blob/master/README-E3.md) and DARPA E5 [here](https://github.com/darpa-i2o/Transparent-Computing)).
 If using CLI, [use gdown](https://stackoverflow.com/a/50670037/10183259).
 - decompress downloaded files in the folder: `for file in *.tar.gz; do tar -xzf "$file"; done`, and set the path to this folder as the `raw_dir` variable in the dict `DATASET_DEFAULT_CONFIG` in `src/config.py`.
 Delete remaining tar and bin files.
 - create postgres databases ([guidelines](settings/database.md), replace `database_name` with the name of the downloaded dataset)
+- optionally, if using a specific postgres host/user, update the connection config by setting `DATABASE_DEFAULT_CONFIG` within `src/config.py`.
 - optionaly, the `ROOT_ARTIFACT_DIR` within `src/config.py` can be changed.
 All preprocessed files and model weights will be stored there when the code runs
-- run scripts to fill the database from the downloaded files with the following command:
-- go to `src/create_database.py` and set `JSON_FILES_FOLDER_PATH` with the path to the uncompressed JSON files folder
+- go to `src/config.py` and search for `DATASET_DEFAULT_CONFIG` and set the path to the uncompressed JSON files folder in the `raw_dir` variable of your downloaded dataset
-- fill the database for the corresponding dataset with:
+- fill the database for the corresponding dataset by running this command, using your installed conda env:

 ```shell
 python src/create_database.py [CLEARSCOPE_E3 | CADETS_E3 | THEIA_E3 | CLEARSCOPE_E5 | CADETS_E5 | THEIA_E5]
 ```

-- set the postgres database config for connection from python in `DATABASE_DEFAULT_CONFIG` within `src/config.py`.

 **Note:** Large storage capacity is needed to download, parse and save datasets and databases.